reine-ishyanami/gemini-api/README.md

 call `gemini-api::model::Gemini::set_options` to set generation config for the Gemini Api.

+call `gemini-api::model::Gemini::start_chat` to start a conversation with gemini.

-call `gemini-api::model::Gemini::chat_once` to chat with gemini once.
+call `gemini-api::model::Gemini::rebuild` to start a conversation with gemini.

-call `gemini-api::model::Gemini::chat_conversation` to chat with gemini in conversation.
+call `gemini-api::model::Gemini::send_message` to chat with gemini.

+call `gemini-api::model::Gemini::send_simple_message` to send a text message to gemini.

 ### feature `blocking`